-In a world where digital transformation is the top priority, microservices has emerged as a fundamental shift in how companies approach technology applications.
+In a world where digital transformation is the top priority, microservices have emerged as a fundamental shift in how companies approach technology applications.
 Microservices, an architectural composition wherein a variety of small, autonomous services form a larger application, differ entirely from its monolith predecessor.

 While both microservice and monolithic architectures have their own benefits, we’re seeing the trend towards microservices increase.
-Companies like Uber, Walmart, Netflix and Amazon are adopting microservices frameworks to create operational efficiencies and reduce risk while continuing to evolve.
+Companies like Uber, Walmart, Netflix, and Amazon are adopting microservices frameworks to create operational efficiencies and reduce risk while continuing to evolve.